samuel-x/unimelb-notes/COMP30024/examrev.md

 	- *Probabilistic Roadmap*:
 		- Generate random points within configuration space and creating a graph
 		- Need to generate enough points to ensure everywhere is reachable
+- **Localisation vs Mapping**
+	- *Localisation* is when you're *given a map and observed landmarks* and you *update your location and orientation distribution*
+		- Where am I?
+	- *Mapping* is when you're given the *pose distribution and observed landmarks* and you *derive a map from this*
+		- Making a map
+	- *SLAM (Simultaneous)*:
+		- Do both of the above at the same time